uuupah/pain27_kb/README.md

 - 1* 470 ohm resistor

 # pcb
-The pcb is by far the simplest part of the project.
 Grab the zip and order a pcb through your favourite pcb manufacture service.
 I used JLCPCB, but you probably know who you prefer.

 # case
 The case is a sandwich design, with four layers of 3mm acrylic to keep costs down.
 The standard design has one plate layer, two midpieces and one bottom layer.
+The midpieces can be omitted if you prefer

 The top layer has a cutout for a pro micro to poke through.
 If this makes you squeamish or you think it might be an issue (it isn't), then swap topplate.svg for topplate_(closed).svg, and add an extra midpiece to make up for the extra height that you'll need.